I-am-Future/auto_doge_adder/README.md

 An automatic mask adder based on python-opencv and dlib.

-If you don't have a python environment or dlib module, you can run the release .exe file.

 You can input a photo and a mask image, and then it can automatically add masks on the faces in the photo.

+A demo is attached in the repository as `demo.jpg`

+*If you don't have a python environment or dlib module, you can run the release .exe file.*

 **NOTE: now the program(v0.1) is imcomplete.
 It is advised to use the `doge.JPG` for the mask, instead of other customized pictures**